Environmental Law Q&A

 How has your practice area evolved over the duration of your career?

-Early on in my career, clients were not always aware of the laws and their correct implementation, and were therefore at risk of violating environmental laws.
-At that time, government agencies primarily directed their efforts to enforcement of such laws.
+Early on in my career, clients were not always aware of the laws and their correct implementation and were therefore at risk of violating environmental laws.
+At that time, government agencies primarily directed their efforts to the enforcement of such laws.

 What is one of the biggest challenges your clients are facing today?